 Last will and testament

-A will is more properly termed a ‘last will and testament’ - a will deals with land and buildings and a testament with any sort of property, for example money, furniture, stock and so on.
+A will is more properly termed a ‘last will and testament’ - a will deals with land and buildings and a testament with any sort of property, for example money, furniture or stock.

 The person making the will is called the testator while those who are left goods and property in a will are known as beneficiaries.

 Those who are appointed to administer the terms of the will (that is to carry out the wishes of the testator as laid down in the will) are known as executors.